 If nJoinSplit is zero, the joinSplitPubKey and joinSplitSig fields are omitted.
-Otherwise, a transaction has a correct transaction if and only if transaction has a correct transaction if transaction has a correct transaction if and only if transaction has a correct transaction has a correct
+Otherwise, a transaction has a correct transaction figure if and only if transaction has a correct transaction for transaction for transaction has a correct transaction for transaction for transaction has a correct transaction for transaction fo

-Let h{Sig} be computed as specified in §4.3 'JoinSplit Descriptions' on p.
+Let h{Sig} be computed as specified in § 4.3 ' $\emph{JoinSplit Descriptions}$ ' on p.
 31.